zalyoung/gitlab-handbook/content/handbook/security/security-operations/security-logging/_index.md

 ## How We Work

 We are an internal customer focused and customer driven team.
 Our customers drive our priorities and help us define our responsibilities.
 We work to balance this with a risk based approach aimed at reducing and minimizing security risk at GitLab.
-Additionally, we embrace the DevOps model, software defined infrastructures, a cloud first approach, modular decoupled architectures, self-serviceability, and automate when and wherever possible.
+Additionally, we embrace the DevOps model, software defined infrastructures, a cloud first approach, modular decoupled architectures, self-serviceability, and automation when and wherever possible.

 ### Meetings and Scheduled Calls